ueberauth/ueberauth/README.md

 allowing for many strategies to be created and shared within the community.
 It is heavily inspired by [Omniauth](https://github.com/intridea/omniauth).
-You could call it a port but it is significantly different in operation - but almost the same by concept.
+You could call it a port but it is significantly different in operation - but almost the same concept.
 Huge hat tip to [Intridea](https://github.com/intridea).

 Ueberauth provides only the initial authentication challenge, (initial OAuth flow, collecting the information from a login form, etc).
 It does not